Why Burnout Recovery Feels Slow (And Why That’s Not a Problem)

 • decision-making

-This means both your body and mind cannot return to balance instantly.
+This means your system cannot return to balance instantly.

 It is a gradual calming of the system.